 The Performance Governance System (PGS) is a framework for the formulation and implementation of strategies aimed at governance reform capacities towards better service delivery.
 The system has been designed towards the achievement of breakthrough results while being consistently aligned with the institution’s strategic roadmap.
 The PGS has four stages:

-GOAL SETTING.
+STRATEGY DESIGN.
 This involves the identification of objectives, strategies, and impact indicators towards the attainment of the institution’s vision.

-ALIGNMENT.
+STRATEGY EXECUTION.
 This involves the alignment of whole organization to its strategies.
 The alignment would include cascading of the strategies to the different units for implementation with development of scorecards or scoreboards for monitoring of progress, collaborating with external stakeholders through the multisectoral governance coalition, and creation of an Office for Strategy Management (OSM) to ensure the continuity of the institution’s roadmap.

-EXECUTION.
+MONITORING AND EVALUATION OF THE STRATEGY.
 This involves a successful strategy execution.
 Under the guidance of the Office for Strategy Management (OSM), systems and processes will continuously be refined such that scorecards would evolve into inherent processes.

-BREAKTHROUGH RESUTS.
+ATTAINMENT OF BREAKTHROUGH RESUTS.
 Good governance is integral in the organization resulting in breakthrough results.
 Furthermore, through the stages of the PGS, clear processes also evolved to ensure the sustainability of the framework.

 Despite mounting challenges brought about by limited resources, Baguio General Hospital and Medical Center continues to strive to respond to the everchanging needs of the growing population that it serves.
 The introduction of the PGS has provided BGHMC with the tool towards the realization of its vision and mission.
 Hence, in March of 2018, under the flagship of Medical Center Chief Ricardo B. Runez Jr, the PGS core team was created composed of the Chief of Medical Professional Staff, Chief Nurse, Chief Administrative Officer, Budget Officer, Human Resources Head, Quality Assurance Officer, ISO head, and Computer Maintenance Technologist.
 The PGS team then participated in the PGS Module 1 activity conducted by the Philippine Heart Center during which the Basic Governance Documents were formulated.
 With these documents on hand, the management committee then officially decided to adopt the PGS in BGHMC.
-From then on, it has been a whirlwind of activities as BGHMC worked towards the initiation phase of PGS starting with the creation of the Office for Strategy Management headed by Dr. Gwyneth Dizon followed by the memorandum of agreement between the Institute of Solidarity Asia and BGHMC.
+From then on, it has been a whirlwind of activities as BGHMC worked towards the initiation phase of PGS starting with the creation of the Office for Strategy Management headed by Dr. Gwynette C. Dizon followed by the memorandum of agreement between the Institute of Solidarity Asia and BGHMC.
 This was followed by the strategic positioning and strategy formulation by the top level management and continued to a series of information dissemination of the hospital strategies to the different units of the institution.

 Baguio General Hospital and Medical center envisions itself as the premier referral center of Northern Luzon that offers leading edge specialty services by 2022.
-This process entails 9 processes: Patient care, Training, Research, Linkages, Human Capital, Organizational Culture, Infrastructure and Equipment, Info Capital and Finance – the first 4 being the core processes and the remaining 5 as support processes.
+This process entails 9 processes: Patient Care, Training, Research, Linkages, Human Capital, Organizational Culture, Infrastructure and Equipment, Info Capital and Finance – the first 4 being the core processes and the remaining 5 as support processes.